williamgarcia2004/blog-gate-project/README.md

 # Blog gate

-We present an application that works as a blog, inspired by Reddit, 4chan, and the now-defunct *tusecreto.io*.
+We present an application that works as a blog, inspired by Reddit and the now-defunct *tusecreto.io*.

 # Features
 - Secure authentication, preventing: passwords too similar to the email, invalid or temporary emails